openshift-labs/learn-katacoda/intro-openshift/getting-started/1explore-cli.md

 3) Restricted by bandwidth resources and cannot use the web console.

-For this section, our task is going to be deploying your first project.
+For this section, our task is going to be creating our first project.

 ## What is a project?
 Why does it matter?
 The goal of this scenario is to get a project created and running, which you'll be doing with the **web console** in the next section.